Using Blockchain Technology to Achieve Balance in Digital Advertising

 Advertisers can be sure that their messages get to the right targets and, cost of publishing will become commensurate with their attached value, and users will be free from invasion of privacy, while personal data will only be used by consent and adequately compensated.

-Nature abhors imbalance, and projects like Papyrus, by implementing blockchain technology introduce a much needed stability to the digital advertising industry.
+Nature abhors imbalance by implementing blockchain technology introduce a much needed stability to the digital advertising industry.

 CONVERSATIONS